codex-academy/codeX_Feb2015Intro/t8-display-test-results.md

-## T7 Display Test Results
+## T8 Display Test Results

 In this task we would like to make it much easier to write code using TDD.
 What we need is a place to write the code under test.
 We also want a way to see whether the test passed or not, and what the reason was if it failed.
 We'll do this by displaying a red or green block, using JavaScript to dynamically insert the blocks and the text.
-Use this as a reference point: [The Basics of JavaScript DOM Manipulation](http://callmenick.com/2014/03/27/basics-javascript-dom-manipulation/)

 We need something like this: